Automating-Presentations/slide2mp4-dictionary/README.md

 A dictionary file for slide2mp4 is a text file containing words and pronunciations, and the words and pronunciations must be separated by tabs or spaces.
 In a dictionary file, lines starting with "#" are recognized as comments.

 You can create a lexicon file automatically by using slide2mp4-dic-XX.txt.
+In order to make each word of this slide2mp4-dic-XX.txt unique, words and pronunciations are separated by a single tab.

 ```
 git clone https://github.com/automating-presentations/slide2mp4